vihanb/Number.js/README.md

 # Number.js
-An insanely fast arbitrary prescision library for JavaScript.
+An insanely fast arbitrary precision library for JavaScript.

 ## Notes to self: